-As of March 31, 2014, based upon both positive and negative evidence available, we have determined it is not more likely than not that certain deferred tax assets primarily relating to NOL carryforwards in certain state, city, and foreign jurisdictions will be realizable and accordingly, have recorded a 100% valuation allowance of \$6.0 million against these deferred tax assets.
+At March 31, 2015, based upon both positive and negative evidence available, we determined it is not more likely than not that deferred tax assets of \$6.1 million primarily relating to NOL carryforwards in certain state, city, and foreign jurisdictions, will be realizable, and accordingly, maintained a 100% valuation allowance against these deferred tax assets.
 We do not have a history of taxable income in the relevant jurisdictions and the state and foreign NOL carryforwards will more likely than not expire unutilized.
-Should we determine in the future that we will be able to realize these deferred tax assets, or not be able to realize all or part of our remaining net deferred tax assets recorded as of March 31, 2014, an adjustment to the net deferred tax assets would impact net income or stockholders' equity in the period such determination was made.
+Should we determine in the future that all or part of the deferred tax assets will be realized, a tax benefit will be recorded accordingly in the period such determination is made.